 This statistic means nearly two-thirds of the working population are turning up, doing work, getting paid and going home dissatisfied and disengaged.

-In our work to support the Police Service in the UK, we are seeing first-hand what it looks like when people get fully engaged.
-This particular Police Service has spent the time to discover their Why, which has served as the starting point to engage with their people in new ways.
-They are embarking on an unprecedented journey to transform the way they deliver their services to the community.
+In our work supporting the Police Service in the UK, we saw first-hand what it looks like when people get fully engaged.
+This particular Police Service spent time to discover their Higher Purpose which served as the starting point to engage with their people in new ways.
+They embarked on an unprecedented journey to transform the way they delivered their services to the community.

-As a result of discovering their Why, everyone’s job will change, and they will define and prove a new, more efficient model for policing.
-Rather than downloading the message from the top down through the ranks, they are learning how to touch, move and inspire people – to engage them fully in the things that matter most.
+As a result of discovering their Higher Purpose, everyone’s job changed and they defined a new, more efficient model for policing.
+Instead of the message coming from the top down through the ranks, they learnt how to touch, move and inspire their people and engage them fully in what matters most.

-They are painting a picture of a future where everyone inside the Service will be enabled to do more of what is important to them, less of what doesn’t matter, and all in fulfilment of the Service’s Why.
-The work is about “serving everyone in the community to ensure they are free from harm, so that they can lead fulfilling lives.”
+They painted a picture of the future where everyone inside the Service was enabled to do more of what was important to them and to fulfil on the Service’s Higher Purpose.
+This work was about “serving everyone in the community to ensure they are free from harm, so that they can lead fulfilling lives.”
 Who wouldn’t want to get behind that?

-The amount of energy that is being released, in terms of support, ideas, creativity and innovation is unbelievable as people engage with this vision, take action, solve problems and contribute to bringing these new ways of working into existence.
-With higher engagement, there is a release of discretionary effort, where people choose to bring more of themselves to the work they do.
-This does not look like a normal change process where ‘resistance’ has to be overcome, and programs are ‘rolled out’ from the top.
+The amount of energy that was released, in terms of support, ideas, creativity and innovation was unbelievable.
+Taking action to solve problems and contributing to bringing these new ways of working into existence.
+With higher engagement, there was a release of discretionary effort, where people chose to bring more of themselves to the work they did.
+This does not look like a normal change process where resistance must be overcome and programs are rolled out from the top.
 It is more like a tidal wave of human potential energy released in service of a higher purpose.

-Engaging Everyone, is a way that we ‘see’ and ‘feel’ how our work contributes to enabling our organisation to fulfil on its higher purpose, its Why, and gives real meaning to our work.
-Recall the story of the NASA toilet cleaner, who when asked by President Kennedy what he was doing, replied, “I’m helping to put a man on the moon.”
-Like this gentleman, we believe it is possible for each of us to find meaning in what we do when we feel it is in service of something we care about.
+Engaging Everyone is a way that we see and feel how the work contributes to enabling your organisation to fulfil on its Higher Purpose.
+Recall the story of the NASA toilet cleaner, who when asked by President Kennedy what he was doing, he replied, “I’m helping to put a man on the moon.”
+Like this gentleman, WhyNot believes it is possible for each of us to find meaning in what we do when it feels in service of something we care about.

 Here’s a test for us all.
-When you get home from work, are you talking to your family and friends about the contributions you’re making, how it makes you feel, what you’re learning, and most importantly, the difference you are making in other peoples’ lives?
-If not, you are most likely one of the 65% feeling disengaged.
-We believe you (and all of us) deserve better!
+When you get home from work, are you talking to your family and friends about the contributions you’re making there, how it makes you feel and what you’re learning?
+Most importantly, the difference you are making in other peoples’ lives.